-- Earn 1X points on other purchases
+- 1 point on all other eligible purchases

-The U.S. Bank Platinum Visa offers an outstanding 20 billing cycles on balance transfers, giving you almost two years to pay down the balance on your account before the intro APR period ends (then a 13.99% - 23.99% variable APR).
+The BankAmericard credit card offers an outstanding 0% intro APR for 21 billing cycles for any balance transfers made in the first 60 days.
+That gives you almost two years to pay down the balance on your account before the intro APR period ends (then a 15.99% - 25.99% variable APR).

 Top 0% Intro APR Credit Cards for Balance Transfers